Prostatitis treatments

 You might find some of the following ideas helpful.
 They may help you feel more comfortable and more in control of your pain.

-• Sit comfortably.
+- Sit comfortably.
 If you need to sit for long periods, for example if you work in an office or do lots of driving, try using a soft or inflatable cushion during a flare-up to reduce the pressure.
-Change your position regularly to stay as comfortable as possible – you could try standing up and walking around every 30 minutes.
+Change your position regularly to stay as comfortable as possible – you could try standing up, work at a standing desk, or walk around every 30 minutes.

 Make some lifestyle changes